stellojs/stello/README.md

 stello init
 ```

-You now have a stellorc config file in your working directory as well as some
+You should now have a `./.stellorc` config file in your working directory as
-source templates and template helpers.
+well as a `./src` folder containing templates and helper files.
+Stello uses

-We're using [Handlebars][hbs] as our templating engine.
-Since Trello uses
+[Handlebars][hbs] as its templating engine.
+Looking in `./src` you should find
-markdown for many things stello pre-registers a `markdown` helper for you which
-will convert markdown to html.

-After running `stello init` you will notice a number of `index-*.hbs` files in
-the new `./src` folder.
-These are your template files which Trello cards, lists,
+some subset of:

+- `helpers/` a folder containing handlebars helpers.
+When you build with Stello
+  each `*.js` file in this directory will be converted into a helper with the
+  same name.
+Each file should export a function with returns a valid handlebars
+  helper.
+The exported function will be passed references to arrays containing
+  all board cards and all board lists, useful for working in a context other
+  than the top level.
+- `partials/` similar to the helpers folder, each `*.hbs` file in this folder
+  will be converted to a handlebars partial with the same name.
+- `index-board.*.hbs`- A board template file.
+Stello will create a new file in
+  `./dist` using this template, applying your entire board's data to it
+- `index-card.*.hbs` - A list template file.
+Stello will create a new file in
+  `./dist` using this template for each list on your board.
+- `index-list.*.hbs` - A card template file.
+Stello will create a new file in
+  `./dist` using this template for each card on your board.

-and boards get mapped through.
-The generated files will be given a name that
+Trello cards, lists, and boards get mapped through the template files listed
+above.
+The generated files in `./dist` will be given a name that includes the
-includes the item's position and sluggified name.
-By default we generate `html`
+item's position in Trello land and its sluggified name.
+By default we generate
-files but if a different extension is preffered, e.g. `.md`, just include that
+`html` files but if a different extension is preffered, e.g. `.md`, just include
-extension in the template file name.
-For example: `index-card.md.hbs`; Stello strips
+that extension in the template file name.
+For example, the template
+`./src/index-card.md.hbs` will result in `./dist/index-card.md`; Stello strips
 away the `.hbs` then assumes whatever extension remains.

-In `./src/helpers` you will find a number of `.js` files which define the
-handlebars helpers available to you at runtime.
-Each file should export a function
-with returns a valid helper.
-The function will be passed references to arrays
-containing all board cards and all board lists, useful for working in a context
-other than the top level.
+Since Trello uses markdown for many things stello pre-registers a `markdown`
+helper which will convert markdown to html.
+E.g.: `{{markdown card.desc}}`.

 **Warning**: The `init` sub command creates a config file in your working
 directory: `./.stellorc`.
 This file stores your responses to the different